 1. Information and Awareness:

-– Awareness of Global Issues: Knowledge encompasses awareness of global issues such as climate change, human rights violations, and geopolitical conflicts.
-This awareness informs diplomatic responses and international interventions.
+– Awareness of Global Issues: It includes knowing about issues like climate change, human rights, and conflicts.
+This knowledge helps shape diplomatic actions.

 2. Theoretical Perspectives: